SSWConsulting/SSW.Rules.Content/rules/report-bugs-and-suggestions/rule.md

 Better than a good textual description of a suggestion request is a screen recording.
 This should be followed for a more detailed report.
 Use [Snagit](http://www.techsmith.com/snagit.html) or [Camtasia](/production-do-you-know-how-to-start-recording-with-camtasia) to record your screen.

 `youtube: https://www.youtube.com/embed/VDZSfHJ7GNU`
 ::: good
-Figure: Good example - Giving suggestion requests via video
+Video: Good example - Giving suggestion requests via video (5 min)
 :::

 ### Tip #3: Should you send this to the Product Owner or the Tech Lead?